 If the tiles in your home are looking a bit worn out, you might be thinking about replacing them.
 Hold your horses though.
 Using the best tile paint can save you lots of time and effort by refreshing the look and feel of your tiles without having to replace them.

-Fortunately, we’ve tried, tested and reviewed many tile paints on the market and combined that with thousands of tile paint reviews across different DIY sites to come up with the definitive ‘best tile paint’ guide.
+Fortunately, we’ve tried, tested and reviewed many tile paints on the market and combined that with our technical knowledge of paint systems to come up with the definitive guide for buying tile paint.

 Best Tile Paint Overall: Johnstone’s Tile Paint

-Johnstone’s are synonymous with formulating high quality paints at affordable prices and Johnstone’s Tile Paint gets our vote as the best tile paint overall.
+Johnstone’s are synonymous with formulating high quality paints at affordable prices and Johnstone’s Tile Paint gets our vote as the best overall.

 It doesn’t need an undercoat or a primer and is touch dry in about 2 hours, depending on the temperature of your home and is very easy to apply with either a roller or a brush.
 Feel free to paint each tile individually or paint over the grout.
 If painting over the grout in between each tile, make sure to go back over the lines with a good quality grout pen.